narutocarlo/GIIT-Solution/README.md

 To make sure that the node version is aligned with the same as that of development nvm is used.
 Run nvm use command to use node v16.13.2.

-Install the dependencies: npm install
+#### Install the dependencies: npm install

-Start the server locally: npm start The app will be accessible on url http://localhost:4000/ Other commands
+#### Start the server locally: npm start The app will be accessible on url http://localhost:4000/

 ```
 Api's for Question_1 :
 request              api               feature